 A node element specifies a name, node attributes, and an informative description of the tag term's meaning.
-A node name may only contain valid name characters (alphanumeric, hyphen, underscore, period, and nonascii).
+A node name may only contain alphanumeric characters, hyphen, and underscore.
+An exception to this is the # character which is used to represent a placeholder for a value to be provided during annotation.
+See SCHEMA_CHARACTER_INVALID and